malaysia-ai/jupyter-gpu/README.md

 You can!
 If you have a good idea, like, Full Parameter Finetuning Multimodal Vision + Speech + Text, we can spawn more than 1 node 4x A100s, after that you can use Torch Distributed or Ray Cluster.

+### You do not want GPU, just big CPU and RAM?

+You can!
+I know, deduping or distributed crawling or distributed something use a lot of CPU and RAM.

 ## Auto restart script

 Because the instance is spot based, so it can be killed any time (between 1 day - 6 days), so we have to prepare the script to auto respawn,